 Merril Yu, 64, is the Chief Consumer Experience Officer of CCAC.
 He is a seasoned senior executive with over 25 years of leadership experience who has demonstrated success in managing full-scope operations and building multimillion dollar corporations.
 An international hotelier who has honed his craft with leading hotel brands such as Four Seasons Hotels, The Peninsula Group, and MGM, among others.
 Locally, he has taken on senior leadership roles in reputable organizations, such as Megawide Construction Corporation as its Head of Hotels, LBP Corporation as its President, GHM Hotels Philippines, Inc. as Managing Director, Legend Hotels International as COO, and as SVP for SM Hotels & Entertainment.
+Merril finished, B.A.
+Political Science at Duke University.
+He also attended the Executive Program-Advanced Marketing Management Program, at the Asian Institute of Management.

 Phillip A. Trapaga, 61, Mr. Trapaga is the Chairman and President of CMI and was concurrently appointed as Managing Director of CCAC last November 23, 2021.
 He also had a stint as Director of Channel Sales of CCAC with over thirty years of experience in the manufacturing, telecommunications and consumer durables.
+Phillip finished Bachelor of Science in Commerce, Major in Financial Institutions at the De La Salle University.

-Anna M. Alejandro, 41, Is the General Manager and Treasurer of CDI.
+Anna M. Alejandro, 41, Is the General Manager and Treasurer of CMI.
 She has more than 15 years of experience in the field of Financial Planning, Statutory and Management Reporting and Analysis across FMCG and Pharmaceutical industries.
-Over the last 10 years, Anna has taken on various managerial roles both in the Philippines and the Regional Singapore Office covering the areas of Commercial Finance, Integrated Business Project Planning and Finance Business Partnering.
+Over the last 10 years, Anna has taken on various managerial roles both in the Philippines and the Regional

+Singapore Office covering the areas of Commercial Finance, Integrated Business Project Planning and Finance Business Partnering.
 Her most recent role is Senior Regional Commercial Finance Manager of A Menarini Asia Pacific, based in Singapore handling 13 countries across Asia Pacific.
 She joined Concepcion Midea Inc. Phils.
-(CMIP) in November 15,

-2018 as Finance Director.
+(CMIP) in November 15, 2018 as Finance Director.
 Anna holds a Bachelor's Degree in Accountancy from the Philippines School of Business Administration.